Writing is difficult, even for those who have been doing it for a living for years like me.

 From thinking of what to write, doing the research, to constructing the first few sentences of our work – it will never be the same process because it’s always a unique struggle every time.
 Fortunately in this age, we are blessed with apps, online tools, and websites that can lessen the struggle of writers.

-If you’re a blogger, content writer, journalist, or novel writer, here are 10 FREE online tools that I recommend you to use to make your writing life a whole lot easier:
+If you’re a blogger, content writer, journalist, or novel writer, here are the best free tools for content writing that I recommend to make your writing life a whole lot easier:

 When I started working as a Content Strategist for Spiralytics and having worked as an editor for magazines before, I thought that my main task to create blog topics for various clients in different industries would be an easy task.
 I was dead wrong.
 It might have been easy on the first time, but if you do it on a weekly basis, you will definitely run out of ideas.
 Thank God for these tools, I will never run out of topic ideas and content inspiration: